Skip to main content

 What are GLP-1 medications?

-GLP-1 receptor agonists mimic a hormone your gut releases after meals.
-They strengthen fullness signals, slow stomach emptying, and help regulate blood sugar.
-For weight management, common weekly injectables include semaglutide (brand names include Ozempic for type 2 diabetes and Wegovy for chronic weight management) and tirzepatide (Mounjaro for diabetes, Zepbound for obesity).
-They are prescription drugs—eligibility, titration, and monitoring belong with your clinician.
+Glucagon-like peptide-1 (GLP-1) receptor agonists mimic a gut hormone that strengthens fullness signals and slows stomach emptying.
+Weekly injectables for weight management include semaglutide (Ozempic for type 2 diabetes, Wegovy for obesity) and tirzepatide (Mounjaro for diabetes, Zepbound for obesity).
+They are prescription drugs; eligibility, titration, and monitoring belong with your clinician.
+This widget estimates nutrition targets only; it does not prescribe or adjust medication.

 Why is protein based on goal weight and not current weight?